Industrial Bank Building

-In the 1920s Detroit was growing extremely rapidly in both population and wealth.
+In the 1920s Detroit grew extremely rapidly in both population and wealth.
 The auto industry, throughout the 20th century, paid relatively high wages to blue-collar workers and, simultaneously, created great wealth for inventors and investors.
 Developers in Detroit realized that much of downtown Detroit was occupied by narrow, short buildings that were erected in the later decades of the Nineteenth Century.
-There were two major efforts to modernize several-block areas of downtown Detroit.
+There were major efforts to modernize several-block areas of downtown Detroit.
 There was a serious attempt in the 1920s to build elegant hotels and impressive office buildings along Park Avenue extending about six blocks west from Grand Circus Park.
 This area would rival New York's Park Avenue.
 Most of these buildings still stand.
 This is now the Park Avenue Historic District.
-Then there were the efforts of the Book Brothers to turn Washington Boulevard into a shopping, hotel and office area that might rival Madison Avenue in New York.
+Then there were the efforts of the Book Brothers to turn Washington Boulevard into a shopping, hotel and office area that would rival Fifth Avenue in New York.
 Louis Kamper's architectural skills are still evident when you walk through both of these areas, areas that are now slowly being restored to the glorious status that developers imagined when Ford and General Motors dominated the vehicle industry.
 In the Park Avenue Historic District, you will find Kramer's Carleton Plaza Hotel (1923), Royal Palm Hotel, and the Eddystone Hotel (1924).
 The Carleton is now closed and awaits either renovation or razing, but the Royal Palm now operates as the Park Avenue Apartments.

 Louis Kamper was, I infer, the Book Brothers' preferred architect.
-He designed six of the structures now found along Washington Boulevard between Michigan Avenue and Grand Circus Park: The Book-Cadillac Hotel (1925), The Book Building (1916), The Book Tower (1926), the Washington Boulevard Building (1923) and the structure pictured above: The Industrial Bank Building (1928).
+He designed five of the structures now found along Washington Boulevard between Michigan Avenue and Grand Circus Park: The Book-Cadillac Hotel (1925), The Book Building (1916), The Book Tower (1926), the Washington Boulevard Building (1923) and the structure pictured above: The Industrial Bank Building (1928).
 This was built, I believe, as an office building for the Industrial Bank and other tenants.
 I do not know what happened to the Industrial Bank.
 All Michigan banks closed in March, 1933, but only some of them ever reopened.
 Kamper used an eclectic approach to the design for this 22-story structure.
 Both classical and Beaux-Arts elements are visible.
 You will notice extremely attractive limestone cornices if you stretch your neck.
 Unfortunately, I know little about the history of this building after the Depression.
 At some point, it was converted into a residential property and was known as Stevens Apartments.
 It now the Industrial Bank Apartments for, I think, senior citizens.
 The address for this building may also be listed as 1410 Washington Boulevard.

 Architect: Louis Kamper